ENFORCE: Nonlinear Constrained Learning with Adaptive-depth Neural Projection: ENFORCE: Methodology for nonlinear constrained learning

-\paragraph{Adaptive training strategy} We propose a strategy to facilitate constrained learning during the early stages of training, guided by the theoretical insights presented in Section~\ref{subsection:cond_analysis}.
-In the initial training phases, the preliminary prediction $\hat{y}$ may be inaccurate and lie far from the constraint manifold $\mathcal{M}$.
+\paragraph{Adaptive training strategy} We propose a strategy to facilitate constrained learning during the early stages of training, guided by the theoretical insights presented in Section~\ref{subsec:adanp}.
+In the initial training phases, the preliminary prediction $\hat{y}$ may be inaccurate and lie far from the constraint manifold.
 Under such conditions, projecting onto a locally linearized approximation of the constraints can introduce substantial errors in the prediction.
 To mitigate this issue in practice, inspired by trust-region methods~\cite{Nocedal2006_NumericalOptimization}, we activate AdaNP only when the projection operation leads to an improvement in the prediction accuracy (e.g., quantified by a decrease in some loss measure $m_\ell$).
 This often leads to an unconstrained pre-training phase, followed by the activation of the AdaNP module.
-In other words, this serves as a heuristic to ensure that the prediction $\hat{y}$ lies sufficiently close to the constraint manifold $\mathcal{M}$.
-Details about the underlying algorithm and loss measures used in this study are reported in Appendix~\ref{app:adanp_activation}.
+In other words, this serves as a heuristic to ensure that the prediction $\hat{y}$ lies sufficiently close to the constraint manifold.\\ The algorithm that we propose (cf. Algorithm~\ref{algorithm:adanp_activation}) assesses the effectiveness of the projection operation by quantifying and comparing a task-specific loss measure ($m_\ell$) computed on both the preliminary and the projected predictions.
+This loss measure is different from the complete training loss function.
+In the presented experiments, denoting by $\bar{y}$ either $\hat{y}$ or $\tilde{y}$, depending on the context, we define: \begin{itemize} \item \textbf{Regression:} For supervised regression tasks, $m_\ell = \frac{1}{N} \sum_{i=1}^{N} ||y_i - \bar{y}_i||^2$ is the standard mean squared error loss. \item \textbf{Constrained optimization problem}: In the context of unsupervised learning for parametric optimization problems, we define the loss measure as $m_\ell = \frac{1}{N} \sum_{i=1}^{N} f_i(x, \bar{y}) + \frac{\lambda_C}{N} \sum_{i=1}^{N} ||c(x_i, \bar{y})||$.
+It is essential to include a penalty term for constraint violations, as strictly enforcing the constraints may inherently lead to larger values of the objective function, which is, however, acceptable. \end{itemize} The algorithm is applied at every forward pass during training.
+Specifically, it is executed after the raw backbone output (preliminary prediction $\hat{y}$) and the adaptive projection step (projected prediction $\tilde{y}$).\\ To provide an intuitive analogy, this mechanism is reminiscent of trust-region methods in constrained optimization~\cite{Nocedal2006_NumericalOptimization}, where a candidate step is only \textit{accepted} if it leads to a sufficient improvement in the objective.
+In our case, a task-specific cost function is used to assess whether the projection improves the prediction.